 St John Ambulance Australia (NSW) is a self-funded, charitable organisation committed to first aid.
 Whether it is training people in first aid or delivering first aid services at community and sporting events, we are passionate about saving lives.
 In Australia for more than 125 years, the St John of today is a modern organization where the practice of first aid by our 3,000 volunteers in NSW alone makes our courses and kits the most tested in the market.

 NSW Fair Trading safeguards the rights of all consumers and advises business and traders on fair and ethical practice.
-They provide information on what to know when building a new swimming pool, the dangers of skimmer boxes and inflatable swimming pool safety.
+They provide information on what to know when building a new swimming pool and inflatable swimming pool safety.

 Farmsafe Australia is the association of national agencies that share a common interest in farm safety with state Farmsafe organisations.
 Farmsafe Australia is interested in protecting the health and safety of farmers, workers, family members and visitors to farms.

 Royal Life Saving Society - Australia works to prevent drowning and facilitate healthy, active lifestyles by equipping all Australians with water safety skills.